Saye Zerbo: Economic policies

 Gabriel Somé Yorian assisted him is unknown).
 But the colonel quickly took unpopular measures.
 The head of state refused to engage with political leaders, froze salaries, and suspended the right to strike.
 For the people of Upper Volta, accustomed to listening to their union leaders, this was the final straw.

 Compaoré resigned from his office because of the failure of the planned and improvised policies.

 Tired of Zerbo's abuses of power, his closest collaborators also distanced themselves from the head of state.
 Thomas Sankara, then Secretary of State for Information, resoundingly resigned in May 1982: "Woe to those who gag their people!" he declared, followed shortly after by Captains Zongo and Compaoré.
 Captain Zongo and Captain Sankara did the same.
 Sankara resigned on April 12, 1982, making his action the focus of media attention.
-Henri Zongo had preceded him a mere week earlier, on April 8 1982.
+Henri Zongo had preceded him a mere week earlier, on April 8, 1982.
 The trio were arrested and exiled far from the capital.

 The government of Zerbo was more interventionist than the Lamizana government, similar to the government of his successor Ouédraogo.
-Main differences between the economic policies of Zerbo and Ouédraogo were that Ouédrago was a supporter of private ownership for businesses, which could be explained that he saw himself as a "liberal and sincere democrat".
+Main differences between the economic policies of Zerbo and Ouédraogo were that Ouédraogo was a supporter of private ownership for businesses, which could be explained that he saw himself as a "liberal and sincere democrat".